nenadfilipovic/esp8266-micropython-ota/README.md

 Copy mod value to modulus field in config.h.example and rename file to config.h.

-Prepare new sdk and check for updates, change folder to esp-open-sdk and run
+Prepare new sdk and check for updates, change folder to esp-open-sdk and run:

 ```
 make clean